nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given client identification number is invalid.
     * 2a1.
 MATER shows an error message.

       Use case resumes from step 2.

+**Use case: UC6 - Add a car to a client**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to add a car to a specific client in the list.
+3. MATER adds the car to the client and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The given car details is invalid.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2c.
+The client already has a car associated to them.
+    * 2c1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC7 - Delete a car from a client**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to delete the car from a specific client in the list.
+3. MATER removes the car from the client and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The client does not have a car associated to them.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC8 - Edit a car of a client**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to edit a specific field of the car from a specific client in the list.
+3. MATER edits the field of the car of the client and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The client does not have a car associated to them.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC9 - Add an issue to a client's car**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to add an issue to the car from a specific client in the list.
+3. MATER adds the issue to client's car and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The client does not have a car associated to them.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC10 - Delete an issue from a client's car**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to delete an issue of the car from a specific client in the list.
+3. MATER deletes the issue from the client's car and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The given issue identification number is invalid.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2c.
+The client does not have a car associated to them.
+    * 2c1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2d.
+The car does not have an issue associated to it.
+    * 2d1.
+MATER shows an error message.

+      Use case resumes from step 2.

+**Use case: UC11 - Edit an issue of a client's car**

+**MSS**

+1. User <u>list clients (UC2)</u>.
+2. User requests to edit an issue of the car from a specific client in the list.
+3. MATER edits the issue of the client's car and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given client identification number is invalid.
+    * 2a1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2b.
+The given issue identification number is invalid.
+    * 2b1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2c.
+The client does not have a car associated to them.
+    * 2c1.
+MATER shows an error message.

+      Use case resumes from step 2.

+* 2d.
+The car does not have an issue associated to it.
+    * 2d1.
+MATER shows an error message.

+      Use case resumes from step 2.